ChainAgnostic/CAIPs/CAIPs/caip-307.md

 ### Definition

 The `wallet_getSession` method returns an active session.
-If a `sessionId` is provided, it returns the authorizations for that specific session; otherwise, it returns the authorizations for the single active session between the wallet and the caller.`
+If a `sessionId` is provided, it returns the authorizations for that specific session;
+If no `sessionId` parameter is provided - and there is a single active session with no `sessionId` assigned - it returns the session authorizations and properties for that session;
+otherwise, an appropriate error message:

 **Parameters:**